Domestic land snails: Achatina. Snail at home, what it needs

 There are several types of giant snails, they differ in the size and color of the house

-Consider the most popular and favorite types:
+Let's look at the most popular and favorite types:

-African Achatina snail care and maintenance
+African Achatina snails care and maintenance

-Cardboard houses are not suitable for such snails, because they can escape from them.
+Cardboard houses are not suitable for such snails, because they can escape from them

 Giant Achatina snails

-How Achatina snails reproduce
+How do Achatina snails reproduce?

-Achatina snails: breeding and egg care
+Achatina snails: reproduction and egg care

-They reproduce with white capsule-like eggs.
+They reproduce with white eggs that look like capsules.

 How long does it take for Achatina snail eggs to hatch?

-Achatina snails: benefits and harms to humans
+Achatina snails: benefits and harm to humans

 Garden snails are one of the easiest and cheapest pets to keep at home because they often live in large numbers in the garden, eating plants.
-Although snails need to be fed and watered at least once every two days, they are easy to care for if you understand what they need.
-The snail can live for several years in a container with a constantly maintained environment.
+Although snails need to be fed and watered at least once every two days, they are easy to care for once you understand what they need.
+A snail can live for several years in a container with a constantly maintained environment.

 Steps